IronSharkInc/ISI_ModsUnbound/README.md

 ![chainsaw with four full auto mods](images/chainsaw.png)
 ![m60 with barrel extender and silencer mods](images/m60.png)

+## Somewhat Bound

+- Full Auto and Burst Trigger Mods cannot be installed on any type of Bow.
+  - Bows could not be reloaded after a single shot, and eventually the game would crash and corrupt the save.
+- Drone mods cannot be installed in Armor.
+  - Attempting to put Drone mods in Armor interrupts the game, opening a console full of red errors.

-## Caveats
+## Other Notes

-- Drone Mods Cannot Be Installed In Armor
+- Mods with no effect
-  - Installing Drone Mods in Armor triggered Red Errors in the Console so I left those restricted.
-But you can now install any mod into a drone, and you can install drone mods into anything except armor.
+  - Some mods do not do anything if installed on something it wasn't designed for.
+  - Example: Installing a Motor Tool Tank Mod on a Motorcycle does not increase the size of the gas tank
-- Stackable Mods vs Stackable Effects
+- Stackable Effects
   - While the game will let you stack any mod, sometimes the actual effects do not stack
   - Stacks: Full Auto Mods, Pocket Mods, Attribute Mods, etc.,
   - Does not stack: Impact Bracing Mod
-- Mods with no effects
-  - Some mods do not do anything if installed on something it wasn't designed for.
-I think this is because the effect was added to the item rather than the mod itself.
-  - Example: Installing a Motor Tool Tank Mod on a Motorcycle does not increase the size of the gas tank

 ## My Other Mods